 It seems illogical, but some lenders may charge you a fee for the privilege of applying for a loan.
 Try to get the fee waived, if possible!
 Many home loans don’t have application fees, but some charge over $1,300.

 Our home loans comparison table lists the upfront fees for each loan on the ‘features’ tab.
 Compare your loan application options:

 If you have less than a 20% deposit against the value of your property, your financial institution may charge you lenders mortgage insurance.
 This doesn’t protect you at all, but it does protect the lender in the event that you default on your home loan.
 The cost of lenders mortgage insurance can be thousands of dollars and your financial institution will be able to give you an idea of cost.

 This is the cost of having the sale contract, mortgage document and any other legal documents prepared (by either a solicitor or a conveyancer).
 While you can DIY you contracts, small legal mistakes can end up costing you a lot of money, and there are some things you should not DIY as well as some seriously nasty traps that only a lawyer or conveyancer can help you avoid.

-The NSW Office of Fair Trading advises that the conveyancing process can involve all of the following:
+The NSW Office of Fair Trading advises that the conveyancing process can include services like: